 When Marigold got pregnant at 15, her family abandoned her and left her to fend for herself amid the Great Depression.
 Homeless and desperate, she leaves the baby in the forest while she goes in search of food, but when she returns, the baby is nowhere to be found.

-The baby was found by two migrant workers, Vern and Paul.
+Her baby was found by two migrant workers, Vern and Paul.
 Unable to find the baby’s mother, they begin to care for her.
-Then they meet up with a window and her two children and form the misfit family they all desperately need.
+Then they meet up with a widow and her two children, forming the misfit family they all desperately need.

 A 14-year-old boy named Coot - a child preacher with a memory that makes him a prodigy - is all alone.
 With thousands of dollars in stolen money, and as dust storms rage across Kansas, Coot is determined to reach Mobile, Alabama.